 Duty Night Dinners

 When you bring your commitment to learn, we will provide the training for free.
-From in-house training to local and county trainings you will be exposed to a wide array of emergency services education and exercises.
-You will learn new skills and have numerous practices to keep your skills honed and ready to use.
+From in-house training to local and national training, you will be exposed to a wide array of emergency services education and exercises.
+You will learn new skills and have numerous opportunities to keep your skills honed and ready for use.
 Some trainings are transferable to college credits for those pursuing firefighting degree programs.